lauracharvey/lauracharvey/README.md

 My non-tech roles have allowed me to develop exceptional soft skills and become a superb communicator.
 I bring passion, determination and kindness to any role I undertake.

-I took on a role in DevRel after graduating from the Software Engineering Immersive with General Assembly unfortunately it isn't what I expected so I am now looking for a full time development role with mentorship and room to grow.
-I really love the creativity and visual aspects of Front End and would like the opportunity to explore more about UI/UX.
+I took on a role in DevRel after graduating from General Assembly, it wasn't quite what I expected.
+I now have an additional 6 months experience as a Full Stack Developer.
+I am about to take on the biggest job of them all...motherhood.
+I am therefore looking for a flexible role to allow me the time to care for my little one and develop my skills further.
+I am open to both freelance and permanent oppotunities.

-My favourite things are: programming, being nice to people, dirt bikes, birthday cake and seeing the underdog triumph.

-Catch me over on Twitter (where I do most of my talking) @lauracharvey

 🧜‍♀️